autogluon/autogluon/docs/tutorials/multimodal/object_detection/quick_start/quick_start_coco.md

 ```

 If we set validation metric to `"map"` (Mean Average Precision), and max epochs to `50`,
-the predictor will have better predictions with the same YOLOv3 pretrained model.
+the predictor will have better performance with the same pretrained model (YOLOv3).
-We have prepared such a model in S3, we can load it and check the result:
+We trained it offline and uploaded to S3.
+To load and check the result:
 ```python .input
 # Load Trained Predictor from S3
 zip_file = "https://automl-mm-bench.s3.amazonaws.com/object_detection/quick_start/AP50_433.zip"